Sunday, December 22, 2024

 A new study reveals alarming findings on the psychological impact of terrorism on autistic children and their parents, following Hamas’ October 7th, 2023 attack on Israel.
 The study is published in the journal Stress and Health.

 In the first ever study of autistic children and their parents in the context of war, Dr. Judah Koller from the Seymour Fox School of Education, Hebrew University of Jerusalem and his team, led by doctoral student Shir Rozenblat, found alarming preliminary findings on the impact of terrorism and war on this population.
-The study, which focuses on the psychological aftermath of Hamas’ October 7th, 2023 attack on Israel, underscores the urgent need for tailored support services for autistic children and their families during times of conflict.
+The study, which focuses on the psychological aftermath of Hamas’ October 7th, 2023 attack on Israel, underscores the urgent need for tailored for autistic children and their families during times of conflict.

 Within 30 days of the attack, both autistic and non-autistic Israeli children exhibited clinically significant post-traumatic stress symptoms, with autistic children showing a more pronounced manifestation of these symptoms, highlighting their heightened vulnerability.